-Pre-Entry Deadline: Friday, June 23 Click Here Entry Time: Tuesday, July 18, 5:00 p.m. - 8:00 p.m.
-Judging Time: Wednesday, July 19, 4:30 p.m.
-Release Time: Saturday, July 22, 7:00 p.m.
+Pre-Entry Deadline: Monday, June 16 Click Here Entry Time: Tuesday, July 15, 5:00 p.m. - 8:00 p.m.
+Judging Time: Wednesday, July 16, 4:30 p.m.
+Release Time: Saturday, July 19, 7:00 p.m.

 - 1. Each 4-H member is limited to showing four dairy goats (no more than two per class). - 2.
-Animals are required to be bedded on wood shavings for the 2023 fair.
+Animals are required to be bedded on wood shavings for the 2025 fair.
 No fine saw dust, pellets, stall/trailer mats or straw will be allowed in the barns.
 All wood shavings and manure must be removed from the barns on Saturday evening after 7:00 pm and before the families leave the fairgrounds.
 If animals are part of the early release on Saturday morning, bedding must remain in place until after 7:00 pm to keep the barns intact for the livestock sale and Saturday patrons.
-Stalls and pens must be checked by the superintendent prior to leaving the fairgrounds Saturday evening. - 3.
-All dairy goats, brought in the day of the show, are to be entered by Wednesday, July 19.
+Stalls and pens must be checked by the superintendent prior to leaving the fairgrounds Saturday evening. - All dairy goats, brought in the day of the show, are to be entered by Wednesday, July 16.
 They will be stalled on the north outside area of the tie out pen.
-They will be released immediately upon conclusion of the dairy goat show to return to milk production. - 129 Doe under 4 months of age - Doe 4 months and under 8 months - 131 Doe 8 months and under 12 months - Doe 12 months and under 24 months (not in milk; or not previously fresh) - Doe 12 months and under 24 months (in milk or previously fresh) - 134 Doe over two years of age
+They will be released immediately upon conclusion of the dairy goat show to return to milk production. - 4.
+The Dairy Show will be a fit show.
+4-H members are encouraged to groom their own livestock.
+During the fair, only the immediate family or legal guardians, or other Franklin County 4-H members or their immediate families, may help an exhibitor with the grooming of their animals.
+Professional fitters or livestock consultants are strictly prohibited from assisting 4-H members on the fairgrounds.
+Violation of this rule may or will lead to total disqualification of the exhibitor from the show and the ability to sell the livestock in the premium sale.
+Anyone wishing to report a violation of this rule shall report to the livestock superintendent or a fair board member.
+For details of the "Full Fit" show refer to "General Livestock Rules" rule #15 on page 10. - 129 Doe under 4 months of age - 130 Doe 4 months and under 8 months - 131 Doe 8 months and under 12 months - 132 Doe 12 months and under 24 months (not in milk, or not previously fresh) - 133 Doe 12 months and under 24 months (in milk, or previously fresh) - 134 Doe over two years of age